-Along the way, as I did notice some upticks on the scale, I’d tell myself-oh well it’s an age thing…it’s to be expected…what’s a few pounds, etc.
+Along the way, as I did notice some upticks on the scale, I’d tell myself-oh well it’s an age thing…it’s to be expected… what’re a few pounds, etc.

-Last January 2020, 14 months ago, I made a decision, which continued to prompt other daily decisions and had my body naturally release weight-without me even having that as a goal!
+In January 2020, I made a decision, which continued to prompt other daily decisions and had my body naturally release weight-without me even having that as a goal!

 What was that decision, you might wonder?

 It was simple-I made the decision to do my very best to take care of my body and stop looking for all the “right” diet plans.

 I did do research on some better ways to feed and support my body, so food choices were a part of the process for sure, but the biggest thing was making that decision and once I did-I was all in!

 When I grocery shopped and went past the bakery department, instead of looking at those cookies I used to battle about buying–and then often times buy them-I simply made a decision based on my big decision.

 I decided once again that in the moment I was making the decision to not buy those cookies or even long for them because I was wanting to do my very best to take good care of myself.